Buyer’s closing costs on a house in Florida can vary depending on what you purchase and how you pay for it.

 FHA and VA Buyer’s Closing Costs

-If you are obtaining an FHA or VA loan, there are additional fees that will be collected by your lender and are considered part of your closing costs.
+If you are obtaining an FHA or VA loan, additional fees will be collected by your lender and are considered part of your closing costs.

 🗽VA Funding Fee: VA charges a funding fee on all of their mortgages.
 The percentage depends on how much money you are putting towards your down payment.
 This fee can be financed or paid in cash at closing.